-To evaluate the efficiency of Pen Memo, we compared the review time with and without arranging.
+Efficiency To evaluate the efficiency of Pen Memo, we compared the review time with and without arranging.
 Table 2 shows the means and standard deviation of the time.
-Note that the standard deviation of [Day 1 Without Arr] was larger than that of [With Arr].
-The reason was that some participants quitted reviewing process earlier than the given 10 minutes, because they only allowed to browse note.
-A paired t test indicated that review with arranging took significantly longer than that with no arranging on Day 1: t(7) = 6.168, p < .01.
+A paired t test indicated that review with arranging took significantly longer than that with no arranging on Day 1: t(7) = 6.168, p < 0.01.
 This was because the arranging task required additional text input and the moving of notes.
-On Day 2, however, although the amount of notes was increased by the arranging task, there was no significant difference in the review time: t(7) = 0.468, p > .1 (p = .654).
+On Day 2, however, although the amount of notes was increased by the arranging task, there was no significant difference in the review time: t(7) = 0.468, p > 0.1(p = 0.654).
 We observed that few participants added text or notes during the second review on Day 2.
-This means most of participants did not need to add extra annotation and rearrangements on Day 2.
 We also found that much of the time needed to review notes without arranging was due to the difficulty of reading handwritten notes.
 During the lecture, participants had to take notes as rapidly as possible.
 Consequently, the rough writing later prevented quick recognition.
 The additional text inputted by keyboard enhanced the rough writing of note and accelerated the participant's recognition.
-Thus we can say that our PenMemo system has advantage on efficiency for reviewing if the user added proper annotations.

-Table 2 Time Spent on Review (unit: sec)
+Table 2: Time Spent on Review (unit: sec)

 Mean Std.
 Dev.

 Day 1: With Arr 545.9 76.3

 Day 1: Without Arr 168.8 165.4

-Day 2: With Arr 166.5 86.2
+Dav 2: With Arr 166.5 86.2

-Day 2: Without Arr 178.0 101.3
+Day 2: Without Arr